ivov/normative/README.md

 ## Overview

-:construction: **Work in progress** :construction:
+Desktop app for:

+1. bringing entries from two giant legal dictionaries in DOCX into a NoSQL database, and
+2. authenticating the user and displaying, editing and exploring interconnected entries.

-Desktop app for importing DOCX files into a bilingual legal dictionary, searching and exploring interconnected entries, and facilitating the various tasks that go into developing a legal dictionary.
+The intent is for the app to facilitate the various tasks that go into developing a legal dictionary.

-It relies on two NoSQL databases, MongoDB and Firestore, and includes a CLI app written in TypeScript/Node for converting entries from DOCX into JSON, managing both databases, and logging entries to the console.
+:construction: **Work in progress**: The first (data-centered) section of the app is mostly complete.
+The second (interface-centered) section is under construction, as I am learning about Electron/OAuth along the way.

+The DOCX-to-JSON conversion process is handled by the classes in the `./conversion` directory.
+The JSON-to-NoSQL import process is handled by the respective classes in the `./db` directory.
+Two NoSQL databases are used for learning and exploratory purposes.

+The conversion and import operations are executed through a CLI utility called via `npm run [script]`.
+The CLI utility is also used for firing up the Electron client and logging entries to the console for debugging purposes.

 Features:

-- User interface to be built in Tailwind CSS
+- User interface in Tailwind CSS (coming soon!)
 - TypeScript/Electron client and IPC channels
 - Authentication via Google Sign In + Firebase
 - Embedded web content from third-party sources
-- Storage of User preferences and search history
+- Storage of user preferences and search history
 - Snappy DOCX-to-JSON converter in TypeScript/Node
 - Completely tested and documented conversion process